RoofNet: A Global Multimodal Dataset for Roof Material Identification from Earth Observation

 \subsection{Annotation and Model Training}

-We first define a taxonomy of 14 material classes, grouped and described in Table\ref{tab:materials_overview}, emphasizing hazard relevance and visual distinctiveness.
-A subset of 6,000 samples was then manually labeled using satellite imagery, OSM metadata, domain knowledge, and Google Street View when available.

-To scale classification, we fine-tuned RemoteCLIP ViT-L/14~\cite{liu_remoteclip_2024}—a VLM pre-trained on remote sensing data—using a class-balanced subset of 6,000 samples over 5 epochs on a single NVIDIA A100 GPU (40GB).
-Fine-tuning employed an AdamW optimizer~\cite{loshchilov_decoupled_2019} with a learning rate of $1\times10^{-5}$ and a batch size of 32.
-Class re-balancing strategies were applied to mitigate bias toward overrepresented materials and improve generalization to rare or``long-tail” classes.
-Prompts incorporated both geographic and material-specific context and were optimized for brevity and discriminative power within RemoteCLIP’s 77-token constraint (e.g., “glass roof (clear or mirrored) in {location}”), outperforming more generic alternatives (see Figure~\ref{fig:prompting}).
-Evaluation on a held-out test set of 635 unseen, randomly sampled images across 14 roof material categories and an “unknown” class demonstrated substantial top-1 accuracy improvements: +39.84\% for CLIP ViT-L/14~\cite{cui_contrastive_2022} and +37.95\% for RemoteCLIP ViT-L/14~\cite{liu_remoteclip_2024}.
-See Appendix Figure~\ref{fig:conf_mat} for confusion matrices highlighting performance across imbalanced classes.
+To scale classification, we fine-tuned a RemoteCLIP ViT-L/14 model instance on a curated subset of 5,362 building instances (see Figure \ref{fig:curation_overview}), labeled with assistance from a practicing architect, for 5 epochs~\citep{liuRemoteCLIPVisionLanguage2024}.\footnote{Training required 3 core-hours and testing required 4 core-hours using one CPU core of an Apple M4 Pro, 48\,GB.} Fine-tuning involved an AdamW optimizer with a learning rate of $1\times10^{-5}$ and a batch size of 32~\citep{paszkePyTorchImperativeStyle2019}.
+We applied image-caption contrastive training to characterize recurrent visual characteristics among roof images of shared material classes.
+For each material class, we applied descriptive prompts that were iteratively refined for compatibility with RemoteCLIP ViT-L/14 inferential capabilities~\citep{liuRemoteCLIPVisionLanguage2024}.
+To calculate the similarity between each text embedding and image embedding, we normalized the product of these embeddings by a temperature hyperparameter, set to 0.07 in line with the standard set by~\citet{radfordLearningTransferableVisual2021} for standard CLIP.

-The fine-tuned model was then used to classify the remaining 45,500 images.
-To mitigate prediction noise, we applied a rule-based validator using a region-material lookup table built from literature and subject-matter expert (SME) input.
-This validator flagged implausible or out-of-distribution predictions (e.g., “Thatch” in Tokyo) for further inspection.
-These flagged samples were then reviewed through a human-in-the-loop process, where annotators with geographic and materials expertise confirmed, corrected, or reclassified predictions based on visual evidence, metadata, and cross-referencing with satellite and street-level imagery.
+To improve model robustness and address sample imbalances, we applied several mitigative strategies in the training and pre-training phases.
+We sampled image batches in accordance with relative material prevalence using a WeightedRandomSampler() from the torch.utils.data Python package~\citep{paszkePyTorchImperativeStyle2019}.
+We also implemented label smoothing via the torch.nn.CrossEntropyLoss() function to augment model generalization~\citep{paszkePyTorchImperativeStyle2019}.
+To reduce prediction noise, we apply a rule-based validator using a region-material lookup table built from literature and SME input.
+This validator flagged implausible or out-of-distribution predictions (e.g., “Thatch” in Tokyo) for manual inspection to verify predictions based on visual evidence, metadata, and cross-referencing with satellite and street-level imagery.
+We also enhance in-distribution prediction performance for underrepresented (``long-tail") material classes (i.e., polycarbonate sheets, wood shingles, glass panels) by identifying additional building instances through manual inspection using Google Street View~\citep{google_explore_nodate} and SME input.